xyliatgithub/IntroInfoSec-2026/lab2/README.md

 ## Environment Setup

-Please refer to the related information in Lab 1.
+- Please refer to the related information in Lab 1.

-### Intel/AMD Machines x86-64

-1. Install VirtualBox first, https://www.virtualbox.org/ if you do not have it already.
-(Note: VirtualBox is available for most consumer computers, If you have trouble with this step, we encourage you to find a solution by yourself)
-2. VM setup instructions (read very carefully): https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md
-3. Go to [Lab Environment Setup page](https://seedsecuritylabs.org/labsetup.html) to install the pre-built VM image (for Ubuntu 20.04 VM 64 bits).
-You cannot work on it directly on your personal machine.
-4. After building the VM, you can start the VM and log in with the username and password provided in the lab setup page.
-5. For Packet Sniffing and Spoofing Lab, download the lab specific zip file (Labsetup.zip) from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Networking/Sniffing_Spoofing/).
+- For Packet Sniffing and Spoofing Lab, download the lab specific zip file (Labsetup.zip) from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Networking/Sniffing_Spoofing/).
-6. For TCP/IP Attack Lab, download the lab specific zip file (Labsetup.zip) from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Networking/TCP_Attacks/).
+- For TCP/IP Attack Lab, download the lab specific zip file (Labsetup.zip) from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Networking/TCP_Attacks/).
 You can download it directly on the VM or download it on your host machine and transfer it to the VM using the shared folder feature of VMware Fusion.
-7. Unzip the setup file and start your lab.

-### Apple Silicon Machines ARM64

-1. Install VMware Fusion first, https://blogs.vmware.com/teamfusion/2024/05/fusion-pro-now-available-free-for-personal-use.html if you do not have it already.
-(Note: VMware Fusion is available for Apple Silicon M chiip Macs, If you have trouble with this step, we encourage you to find a solution by yourself)
-2. VM setup instructions (read very carefully): https://github.com/seed-labs/seed-labs/blob/master/lab-setup/apple-arm/seedvm-fusion.md
-3. Go to [Lab Environment Setup page](https://seedsecuritylabs.org/labsetup.html) to install the pre-built VM image (for Ubuntu 22.04 VM 64 bits).
-You cannot work on it directly on your personal machine.
-4. After building the VM, you can start the VM and log in with the username and password provided in the lab setup page.
-5. For Packet Sniffing and Spoofing Lab, download the lab specific zip file (Labsetup-arm.zip) from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Networking/Sniffing_Spoofing/).
-6. For TCP/IP Attack Lab, download the lab specific zip file (Labsetup-arm.zip) from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Networking/TCP_Attacks/).
-You can download it directly on the VM or download it on your host machine and transfer it to the VM using the shared folder feature of VMware Fusion.
-7. Unzip the setup file and start your lab.
+- Unzip the setup file and start your lab.

 ## 1. Packet Sniffing and Spoofing (35 points)